WWW.ANDRERIEUMOVIES.COM

 Charcoal drawing in Grotten Noord.
 (North Caves).

-ENCI quarry 2016: After 100 years of having extracted the limestone /sandstone/ marl from the St. Peters mountain, the ENCI cement factory will definately stop the extraction in 2018.
+ENCI quarry 2016: After 100 years of having extracted the limestone /sandstone/ marl from the St. Peters mountain, the ENCI cement factory will definitely stop the extraction in 2018.
 The quarry will be transformed into a tourist attraction and natural area, with walking routes and a swimming pond with a beach.
 Maybe it is still possible to find fossils there.
+Click HERE to read updates about the ENCI- quarry.

 In 2016 we visited the Museum of National History and there was “Lars”, ready to be freed from the sandstone (picture to the left).
 You may follow the progress in the museum, from behind a window.